RogueRocketeer/SparkyVT-HPR-RFC/README.txt

 *NOTE: I get many messages expressing interest in this system.
-I plan on offering an Arduino programmable filght computer with open source code by mid-2024.
-Until then, there are 5 hardware options to use this code.
-Scroll to the bottom to view the 5 options.
-My website is not yet running, but you can contact me at https://www.rocketryforum.com/members/sparkyvt.810/
+I plan on offering an Arduino programmable filght computer with open source code by late-2024.
+You can contact me at https://www.rocketryforum.com/members/sparkyvt.810/

 HPR Rocket Flight Computer
 Original sketch by SparkyVT